In this article:

 - Possible punitive sanctions, which emphasizes the defendant’s knowledge or malice in causing serious harm due to the product use.

-For additional help, you can reach Ed Smith at 916.921.6400 or via email.
+I'm Ed Smith, a Sacramento Defective Product Attorney .
+If you have been injured in a hoverboard accident, call me at 916.921.6400 or 800.404.5400.
 I can provide you with further counsel on your rights and discuss the specific details of your case.